Delays frustrate prosecutors in 8-year-old’s death in Bullhead City

 “None of the delay is Justin’s fault,” Cassels said.

-There have been 15 status conferences in the case since Rector’s initial October 2016 trial date, and McPhillips on Thursday submitted a motion for Mohave County Superior Court Judge Lee Jantzen to deny any further delays.
+There have been 15 status conferences in the case since Rector’s initial October 2016 trial date, and McPhillips submitted a motion Thursday for Mohave County Superior Court Judge Lee Jantzen to deny any further delays.

-“The defense’s refusal to set interviews is not a justification to continue (Rector’s) trial date,” McPhillips wrote.
-“The defense has not disclosed to the state names or addresses of witnesses the defense intends to call at trial.”